czyz/URL-Loadifier/README.md

 A simple web tool that helps you open multiple URLs in new tabs with controlled timing.

-For example, if you've got a ton of tabs open on your old phone and you want to open them on your new phone, you can select all tabs on your old phone, share them to a text file, transfer the text file to your new phone, and then use this tool to open them all on your new phone.
-This will also allow you to bulk-open them into incognito tabs if that is preferred.
+Use this tool to efficiently transfer tabs between devices or browsers.
+For example, you can export tabs from one device to a text file, then use URL Loadifier to reopen them on another device.
+The tool also supports opening URLs in regular or incognito mode, with configurable timing to prevent browser overload.

 ## Features
 - Open multiple URLs in batches